Kilroy Realty Portfolio

 SUSTAINABILITY: WELL Portfolio, WELL Certification

-SECTOR: Healthcare, Hospital, Clinic, Medical Office Building, Commercial Office
+MARKET SECTOR: Healthcare, Hospital, Clinic, Medical Office Building, Commercial Office

 LOCATION: United States — Washington, Oregon, California, Hawaii